Delaware

 Prompt Payment Requirements (Public/Private)

 Delaware Public – Del.
 Code Ann. tit.
-29, § 6516(f) (2022) (owner to prime 21 days after invoice certified by agency agent (certification required within 7 days from receipt of invoice) or 10 days after required federal agency’s approval; final payment and retainage 60 days after completion or notice of completion or 30 days after required federal agency’s final approval; prime to sub 21 days after payment unless otherwise agreed; interest not to exceed 2% above prime interest rate; payments withheld on reasonable grounds do not bear interest).
+29, § 6516(f) (2024) (owner to prime 21 days after invoice certified/approved by agency agent (certification required by agency agent within 7 days from receipt of invoice from contractor) or 10 days after required federal agency’s approval; final payment and retainage 60 days after completion or notice of completion or 30 days after required federal agency’s final approval, but agency is not permitted to retain an amount exceeding 150% of the amount needed “to pay or discharge expenses determined by the agency in a finding justifying the retention”; prime to sub 21 days after payment unless otherwise agreed in writing; interest not to exceed 2% above prime interest rate; payments withheld on reasonable grounds do not bear interest).

 Delaware Private – Del.
 Code Ann. tit.
-6, §§ 3501–3509 (2022) (mandatory payment clauses in construction contracts (owner to prime 30 days after end of billing period, prime to sub 30 days after receipt from owner); otherwise, where no contractually-prescribed payment terms, owner to prime 30 days after invoice or “end of billing period,” whichever is later, and prime to sub 15 days after payment; interest at legal rate in effect at time of obligation; notice of a disputed invoice must be provided in writing within 7 days of receipt or else deemed accepted, unless otherwise specified by contract or other exception applies).
+6, §§ 3501–3509 (2024) (requires the following mandatory payment clause(s) in construction contracts (owner to prime 30 days after end of billing period, prime to sub 30 days after receipt from owner); otherwise, in the absence ofspecific contractual payment terms, owner to prime 30 days after delivery of invoice or “end of billing period,” whichever is later, and prime to sub 15 days after payment re: “all undisputed amounts”; interest at legal rate in effect at time of obligation; notice of a disputed invoice must be provided in writing within 7 days of receipt or else deemed accepted, unless there is a different procedure for disputed claims specified by contract.

 False Claims Statute